joachim-gassen/botex/README.md

 If you want to take a deep-dive into botex and contribute to its development you can do the following

 1. Clone this repository: `git clone https://github.com/joachim-gassen/botex`
-2. Copy `_secret.env` to `secret.env` and edit.
-Most importantly, you have to set your OpenAI key.
+2. Copy `_botex.env` to `botex.env` and edit.
+Most importantly, you have to set your API key(s) and the configuration of the local llama.cpp instance that you want botex to start.
+See point 8 below if you only want to start pytest on a specific LLM setup.
 As the otree instance will only be used for testing, you can set any password and rest key that you like.
 3. Set up a virtural environment `python3 -m venv .venv`
 4. Activate it `source .venv/bin/activate`
 5. Install the necessary packages `pip install -r requirements.txt`
 6. Install the botex package locally and editable `pip install -e .`
 7. Run the tests with `pytest`.
 By default it runs tests using the default OpenAI model and the llama.cpp model.
-For both models, you need to make sure that you provide the necessary configuration in `secrets.env`
+For both models, you need to make sure that you provide the necessary configuration in `botex.env`
-8. If you want to test other models, you can pass the model name as an argument to pytest, e.g., `pytest --model gemini/gemini-1.5-flash`.
+8. If you want to test specific LLM setups, you can pass the model name as an argument to pytest, e.g., `pytest --model gemini/gemini-1.5-flash`.
 You can provide multiple models if you like, e.g., `pytest --model gemini/gemini-1.5-flash llamacpp`.
+If you want to test a specific local model via llama.cpp make sure to set the model path in `botex.env`.

 If it works you should see a test output similar to this one: